DKFZ-ODCF/SophiaWorkflow/README.md

       tumorStdIsizePercentage:${tumorStdIsizePercentage},\
       controlProperPairPercentage:${controlProperPairPercentage},\
       tumorProperPairPercentage:${tumorProperPairPercentage}"
 ```

-It is not possible anymore to provide the insert sizes via the `insertsizesfile_list` variable, like it was for the version 1.

-If you want to retrieve the BAM files and their metadata from the filesystem, you can also set `extractSamplesFromOutputFiles` to "true".
-Note however that this mode is less safe and clear than the more explicit way of calling the workflow.
+With version 2, it is not possible anymore to provide the insert sizes via the `insertsizesfile_list` variable, like it was for the version 1.
+We strongly suggest you configure the workflow metadata manually, like shown above.
+However, if you want to retrieve the BAM files and their metadata from the filesystem, you can set `extractSamplesFromOutputFiles` to "true".
+This mode is less safe and clear than the more explicit way of calling the workflow and it should only work smoothly with the output of the AlignmentAndQCWorkflows Roddy-plugin.
+Furthermore, the `alignmentOutputDirectory` (default "alignment"), `insertSizesOutputDirectory` (default "insertsize_distribution", and `qcOutputDirectory` (default "qualitycontrol") need to be set correctly (and be of type "string" as preconfigured in the XML).

 ## Change Log

-* Version 2.2 (WIP)
+* Version 2.2.0

+  * Fix ignoring of `sophiaOutputDirectory` for `$sampleType_$pid_bps_annotatedAbridged.bedpe.WARNINGS` file resulting in wrong location of the file
   * Update to COWorkflowBasePlugin 1.4.0
   * Update to Roddy 3.5
   * Added executability check for sample metadata configuration values